fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

                 <li><code>context</code> (<code>String</code> - optional) which encodes the model path to be matched.</li>
                 </ul>
                 </td>
-            <td>These examples encode exactly the same path expressions, in the same order as in the section [Model Path References](#model-path-references)
+            <td>These examples encode exactly the same path expressions, in the same order as in the section <a href="#model-path-references">Model Path References</a>
                 <ul>
                     <li><code>{segs: ["modelPath"]}</code></li>
                     <li><code>{segs: ["modelPath", "&#42;"]}</code></li>